devoteamgcloud/dataform2looker/CONTRIBUTING.md

 ```bash
 pip install <path/to/dataform2looker>
 ```

 The `--force-reinstall` flag makes certain that the newest iteration of the code will be installed even if the version number has not been updated.

+### BigQuery

+This project requires a way to run BigQuery Jobs to run the tests against the table `bigquery-public-data.chicago_taxi_trips.taxi_trips`